Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Emotional/Psychological Abuse: This is when the abuser makes the victim feel worthless and small.
 It involves mocking the victim’s potentials, constant name-calling, condescending remarks, and harsh negative criticism.
 This also includes instances when the abuser intimidates and overshadows the victim using fear, humiliation, verbal harassment, or threats to physically harm the victim through physical injury or deadly force.
 Cyberstalking is a rare example of psychological abuse.

-Physical Abuse: This involves any violent behavior towards the victim that eventually leads to great bodily injury.
+Physical Abuse: This involves any violent behavior towards the victim that eventually leads to serious bodily injury.
 This type of abuse usually attracts higher penalties because the presence of a visible injury bolsters the case.
 This case also involves the abuser forcing the victim to consume illegal substances or denying them necessary medical attention.
 More obvious forms of physical abuse include domestic battery, physical force, corporal injury, use of a deadly weapon, attempts to stop the victim’s breathing, or any other use of violence that leads to significant injury to the victim.

 Economic/Financial Abuse: This is when the abuser uses financial means to intimidate the victim by making the victim completely reliant on.
 The victims have no access to financial resources of their own.
 Elder abuse, which involves taking advantage of a senior citizen, is a common form of this type of domestic abuse.
 Financial abuse can also be inflicted on the defendant’s child or spouse.